South Africa's cenbank governor: currency, price stability aims are supportive of growth

-JOHANNESBURG The South African Reserve Bank's mandate to keep inflation low and protect the value of the currency is supportive of economic growth, Governor Lesetja Kganyago said on Monday.
+JOHANNESBURG (Reuters) - The South African Reserve Bank's mandate to keep inflation low and protect the value of the currency is supportive of economic growth, Governor Lesetja Kganyago said on Monday.

 "If we can keep inflation lower, anchoring inflation expectations, that should in turn generate a lower rate of interest to support the economy," Kganyago told a business gathering.